-In case the bound PIP process is triggered, the resource specific attributes are not touched during the entire process.
-These attributes are only used as templates by the access control information requester for constructing an access control information request through general retrieve requests and by the PIP process for constructing access control information responses through general retrieve responses.
 The triggered PIP process may perform the following operations:

-Extracting the access control information request from the Filter Criteria parameter.
+Extracting the access control information request from the updated resource attributes.

 Retrieving applicable access control information locally using the information provided in the access control information request.
 How the PIP CSE gets the requested <role> and/or <token> resources locally is out of scope of the specification.

 The PIP CSE may forward the access control information request to another CSE that act as a PIP, How the PIP decides to do this is out of scope of the specification.

+Updating the <role> and <token> resources with the retrieval result.